indexdata/localindices/doc/manual/02-using.md

     Jakub: I mean there's a whole chapter on TPs in the manual, instead of putting more text here let's refer user to that section.
 -->

-* _Use lax parsing_: when enabled, harvester will attempt to parse malformed XML (missing closing tags, entities)
+* _Use lax parsing_: when enabled, harvester will attempt to parse malformed XML (missing closing tags, entities) or mark-up that is not strict XML, like HTML or SGML.
+Especially, when dealing with HTML or SGML documents, and this setting is disabled, the harvester will not even attempt to read those documents.

 * _Encoding override_: A feed can return invalid encoded responses, such as having an XML header with encoding set to UTF-8, but actually return ISO-8859-1 in the data.
 Setting this field to the actual encoding will force the Harvester to use the specified encoding.